JAVIQU666/JAVIQU666-energy_system_planning/README.md

   Parameter file for the base scenario sensitivity analysis.

 - `getparaDR.m`
-  Parameter file for the demand response (DR) scenario sensitivity analysis.
+  Parameter file for the demand response (DR) scenario sensitivity analysis

 - `getparaeco.m`
   Parameter file for the economic parameter sensitivity analysis.